amohanse/gameapi/README.md

 1. Login to Heroku : > heroku login
 2. Clone this git repo to a directory
 3. Create a app in heroku : > heroku create {optional name}
-	- at this step, heroku would add another remote repository to the git repo in local, check it by using the command "git remote -v", should show two remote repo url.
+	- at this step, heroku would add another remote repository to the git repo in local, check it by using the command "git remote -v", should show two remote repo urls.
 Good lets move on.
 	- note down the endpoint of the app, it is required to access the application.
 4. Push the code to heroku remote : > git push heroku master
-	- wait .. while heroku run the maven to build the project, once it shows "remote: Verifying deploy.... done.", its done.
+	- wait for a while to let heroku builds the project, once it shows "remote: Verifying deploy.... done.", its done.
 5. Start a dyno to run the app : > heroku ps:scale web=1
 6. Tail the logs from heroku use : > heroku logs --tail
 7. Once the testing is done, scale down the dyno : > heroku ps:scale web=0